 Rolling, or the zipper pull as I define it, is a trigger manipulation I learned from former SWAT member and 3-Gun national champion Joe Farewell.

 It is the same as slapping with one key difference–one is more controlled with their speed and effort than when slapping.
-Shooters typically use it between 3 and 7 yards but ultimately varies based on a shooter’s skill level.
+Shooters typically use it between 3 and 7 yards but it ultimately varies based on a shooter’s skill level.

 Constant speed is a must if you want to be successful with rolling–this is why I like to refer to this trigger manipulation as the zipper pull, too.